piScope/piScope/Docker/Readme.md

   Enterprise do support native virtualization.

  These scripts cleanup previous images and deploy a new one.
 They essentially boil down to running this single command:

     docker run -d --name piscope-instance -v $HOME/.ssh:/home/user/.ssh -v $PWD:/home/user/work -p 6080:6080 jcwright/piscope

+ PetraM may be invoked in the same way with:

+    docker run -d --name petram-instance -v $HOME/.ssh:/home/user/.ssh -v $PWD:/home/user/work -p 6080:6080 jcwright/petram

 - Miscellaneous
-   The piscope image starts up using the openbox window manager.
+    - The piscope image starts up using the openbox window manager.
 You can change this via the desktop menu through Debian->WindowManagers->ICEWm

+    - You can have multiple instances of piscope and/or petram running but make sure to select a different local port (the first 6080).

+    - Cleaning.

+After bulding from scratch, you can remove intermediate docker images with, but be aware this will remove cached steps from any other docker images you may be working on:

+    docker system prune

+To check actual disk usage:

+    docker system df